-The Award, launched in 2015, is sponsored by the John Lewis Partnership, whose employee owners chose to allocate funds raised through their activities on UK Employee Ownership Day 2014 towards the creation of the Award.
+The Award, launched in 2015 was sponsored by the John Lewis Partnership, whose employee owners chose to allocate funds raised through their activities on UK Employee Ownership Day 2014 towards the creation of the Award.

-The winner for the 2015 award was announced on 3rd July, UK Employee Ownership 2015, with Dowding Precision CNC Ltd being announced as the winners.
-For their exemplary work, they received £10,000 (including VAT) towards the cost of professional fees incurred in building their employee ownership structure.
+The winner for the 2015 was Dowding Precision CNC Ltd. For their exemplary work, they received £10,000 towards the cost of professional fees incurred in building their employee ownership structure.
 The Award was presented by the Chairman of the John Lewis Partnership, Sir Charlie Mayfield.

 Sir Charlie Mayfield, Chairman of the John Lewis Partnership said: “Dowding Precision are a fantastic example of a small, high tech, high skill, family run business, manufacturing everything from parts for Formula 1 cars to surgical instruments.